donovan6000/M33-Linux/README.md

 -f | --feedrateconversion: Use feed rate conversion pre-processor

+-c | --centermodel: Use center model pre-processor

 -r | --firmwarerom: Use the following parameter as the firmware ROM in case firmware is corrupt or outdated

+-x | --exit: Switches printer into firmware mode and exits if firmware is updated

--c | --forceflash: Forces the firmware to update to the provided ROM
+-a | --forceflash: Forces the firmware to update to the provided ROM

 -i | --inputfile: Use the following parameter as the G-code file to processes and send to the printer.
 G-code commands can be manually entered if no G-code file is not provided.